ahmedhem/Udagram/documentation/Infrastructure description/Infrastructure.md

 # Infrastructure

-## AWS services in use
+## AWS used services:

 - **RDS**
-    - provides a public accessible PostgreSQL database
+    - provides a PostgreSQL database
 - **S3**
-    - provides the frontend hosting
+    - for frontend hosting
 - **Elastic Beanstalk**
-    - provides the backend hosting
+    - for the backend hosting

 ## Infrastracture Schema